SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Configuration snapshots help you, for example, to apply the same configuration to multiple devices as described below.

 Click **Configuration repository** in the the **Management** menu in the navigator.
 In the **Configuration repository** page, all available configuration snapshots are listed.
-Each entry shows the configuration name, the description of the configuration, the device type and the configuration type.
+Each entry shows the configuration name, the description of the configuration, the device type, and the configuration type.

 ![Configuration Repository](/images/users-guide/DeviceManagement/devmgmt-management-configrepo.png)